 - Periodically organizing HR and management staff training on the Law on Personal Data Protection compliance.

-Employers must have in mind that the COVID-19 pandemic does not allow the possibility to introduce limitations to rights on privacy or to ignore their obligations provided by the Law, about which we have previously written.
+Employers must have in mind that the COVID-19 pandemic did not allow the possibility to introduce limitations to rights on privacy or ignore their obligations provided by the Law.

 In the end, personal data protection must become one of the essential principles upon which every employer’s company rests.
 Besides the multiple consequences which we have analyzed in detail in our blog ” Violation of the Law on Personal Data Protection in Serbia – 5 consequences “, building a successful company that hires a qualified and ambitious team does not correlate with the gross violation of employee rights .